xyeeeChen/docker-registry/README.md

 # Docker Registry

-After reading, we can learn that how to use [Caddy](https://caddyserver.com/) with ssl to proxy docker registry web and docker registry.
+After reading this article, we can learn that how to use [Caddy](https://caddyserver.com/) with ssl to proxy docker registry web and docker registry.

 ## Prequisite